What is Missing? Explaining Neurons Activated by Absent Concepts: Experimental Details

+To test if encoded absences also appear in earlier layers, we replicate the experiment for the first three blocks of a ResNet-50, and report results in \cref{tab:early_layers}.
+Across all layers, we observe evidence of suppressive signals/encoded absences, as indicated by lower scores for ``+ Least act.'' compared to the random baseline.
+However, this effect varies across layers: in the first and last blocks, the difference is pronounced (approximately factors of $3$ and $5$, respectively), while in intermediate blocks it is notably smaller.
+One possible explanation is that early layers capture low-level image statistics, where the absence of certain patterns can already provide a valuable signal, whereas intermediate layers primarily build features through presence-based reasoning.
+In later layers, the absence of these higher-level features may then become more relevant for final predictions.

+We note that our layer-wise measurements are taken at the output of individual convolutional blocks before residual addition, whereas in the forward pass, these representations are combined with the skip pathway.
+This allows features, including encoded absences from earlier layers, to be preserved and integrated at later stages, and thus, the effect of encoded absences could be more pronounced when considering activations after skip connections.
+Generally, strong absence encoding in later layers does not necessarily require equally strong absence encoding in all preceding layers.
+As shown by our mechanistic construction in \cref{sec:method:mechanistic}, absences can even be implemented in layer $L$ when layer $L-1$ only encodes presences.

-To better understand \textit{how many} channels encode absences, we further measure the fraction of channels in the final convolutional layer of the analyzed models that are statistically significantly affected by an inhibitory effect (\ie, where the activation of a channel differs between images with the least activating patch inserted and those with random patches).
-Remarkably, this holds for $512/512$ channels in VGG-19 and $2036/2048$ channels in ResNet-50.
-Thus, almost \textit{all} channels encode absences, indicating that this phenomenon is a systematic property of image classification models and warrants further investigation.
+To better understand \textit{how many} channels encode absences, we further measure the fraction of channels/neurons in the final layer of the analyzed models that are statistically significantly affected by an inhibitory effect (\ie, where the activation of a channel differs between images with the least activating patch inserted and those with random patches).
+Remarkably, this holds for $512/512$ channels in VGG-19, $2036/2048$ channels in ResNet-50, and $615/768$ neurons in ViT-B/16.
+Thus, most channels/neurons encode absences, indicating that this phenomenon is a systematic property of image classification models and warrants further investigation.

-To further validate our evaluation protocol, we also tested the opposite case by inserting \emph{maximally} activating patches.
-As expected, the activations increase (VGG19: $2.98 \rightarrow 3.88$; ResNet-50: $0.18 \rightarrow 0.25$).